Quote of the Day:

 In psychotherapy it is often valuable to work with what persistent or powerful dreams offer by looking at them through our associations.
 It is possible to explore them even more deeply by using what we call the 'waking dream' technique, re-entering the dream and getting in touch - often literally, through the imagination - with its content.
 This method can enables you to connect with very powerful instinctive feelings and truths of which you has been unconscious.
 Here is a filmed inerview with Nigel Hamilton Nigel Hamilton talks about the transpersonal approach to working with dreams.

 Nightmares can also be resolved.
-Here is a video by Justin Havens which shows how you can do this yourself.
+Here is a video showing Dream/nightmare completion technique which shows how you can do this yourself.

 Other interesting video link resources: